-So you’ve woken up through the night craving a midnight snack, you’ve dragged yourself out from under the covers and made your way down to the kitchen to satisfy the craving.
+So you've woken up through the night craving a midnight snack, so you've dragged yourself out from under the covers and made your way down to the kitchen to satisfy the craving.
 You flick the light on and there looking you dead in the eye from above the microwave is a big, dirty Cockie!!!

 The following guide is aimed to help you prime your house to prevent future roach outbreaks, get rid of your current roach problem, while also learning some cool facts about these not-so-cool pests.

 While cockroaches are more likely to get comfortable in a dirty house, even the cleanest of houses can get the occasional roach.
 In order to get rid of cockroaches for good, it's best to have a firm understanding of where they are coming from in order to prevent future infestations.

 The common cockroach is a surprisingly resilient creature.
 Cockroaches have been around since the dinosaurs, and have survived virtually everything the world has thrown at them for thousands of years.
 Part of their survival is due to their ability to live up to a month without food and two weeks without water.
 You're going to have to do much more than just clean up your kitchen to keep these cockroaches away.

 Cockroaches are also incredibly effective at reproducing.
 Some female cockroaches only need to mate once and will remain fertile for the rest of their life.
 That means all you need to do is attract one mama roach that scurries off into some impossible-to-find corner to have a long-term roach problem.
 While impressive, these statistics don't make roaches any less annoying and potentially dangerous to our health.

 Check out the video where Tom Aldridge, the owner of Suburban Pest Management explains about the different species of cockroaches as part of the DIY Pest Control series of videos.
 If you would like to check out the cockroach section of the series, visit our blog article here.